bygentry/AN588_Vignette/README.md

 # AN588_Vignette
 Shared repository for AN588 Stats Vignette Project
 ## Notes
 LDA is linear discriminate analysis.
 It is a type of analysis that is used to predict a data point based on other features.
 LDA works by calculating the means and covariance matrices for each data class.
 Linear discrimiante analysis utilizes pattern recognition in order to predict a specific data point.
-LDA effectively reduces the amount of data dimensions.
+LDA effectively reduces the amount of data dimensions, making modeling more efficient.
+To successfuly compute the LDA in R, the following packages need to be be loaded:
+- library(MASS)
+- library(ggplot2)
+- library(caret)

 To reduce dimensionality, LDA follows these criteria:
 - maximize the distance between the means of two classes
 - minimize the variance within individual classes

 ### Properties and Assumptions of LDA
 - LDAs operate by projecting a feature space (a data set of n dimensions) onto a smaller space "k", where k <= n-1 without losing class information.
 - an LDA mdoel comprises the statistical properties that are calculated for the data in each class - where there are multiple variables, these properties are calculated over the multivariate Gaussian (normal) distribution
+  - the Gaussian distribution is a probability distribution that is symmetric about the mean, resulting in a "bell curve" shape

 - multivariates are:
   - means